-All bush ends/caps for your cast iron radiators will only be hand tight to allow customers to interchange if on a gravity fed heating system and will need fitting correctly when installed.
+All bush ends/caps for your cast iron radiators will only be hand tight to allow customers to interchange if on a gravity fed heating system and will need fitting correctly when installed with PTFE tape.

 A common cause of leaks is over tightening of the valve tails into the bush ends of the cast iron radiator.
 Over tightening will crack the bush.
 When fitting the valve tail in to the bush turn it finger tight then using a spanner turn it until there is only moderate resistance.
 Using a 4” spanner it is difficult to over tighten.
 A thread sealant must be applied to the radiator end caps and to the valve tail threads to get a water tight seal.
 LSX sealant available at all plumbers’ merchants is recommended.
 PTFE tape is an acceptable alternative.
 The torque from an 8” adjustable spanner will be sufficient to create a good seal.